Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 \section{Deep Gaze Estimation From Appearance}

-We survey current deep learning based gaze estimation methods in this section.
+We survey deep learning-based gaze estimation methods in this section.
 We introduce these methods from fours perspectives, deep feature extraction, deep neural network architecture design, personal calibration as well as device and platform. \Fref{fig:structure} gives an overview of this section.

-\subsection{Deep Feature From Appearance}
+\subsection{Deep Feature from Appearance}

-Feature extraction is critical in most of the learning-based tasks.
-Effectively extracting features from eye appearance is challenging due to the complex eye appearance.
-The quality of the extracted features determines the gaze estimation accuracy.
-Here, we summarize the feature extraction method according to the types of input into the deep neural network: eye images, face images and videos.
+Feature extraction plays a crucial role in most of the learning-based tasks.
+It is challenging to effectively extract features from complex eye appearance due to identity, illumination and \textit{etc.} The quality of the extracted features determines the gaze estimation accuracy.
+In this section, we summarize feature extraction mechanisms according to the types of input into the deep neural network, including eye images, face images and videos.

-\subsubsection{Feature from eye images}
+\subsubsection{Feature from Eye Images}

-The gaze direction is highly correlated with the eye appearance.
-Any perturbation in gaze direction results in eye appearance changes.
-For example, the rotation of the eyeball changes the location of the iris and the shape of the eyelid, which leads to changes in gaze direction.
-This relationship makes it possible to estimate gaze from eye appearance.
-Conventional methods usually estimate gaze from high-dimensional raw image features.
-These features are directly generated from eye images by raster scanning all the pixels~\cite{Tan_2002_WACV,xu_novel_1998}.
-The features are highly redundant and can not handle environmental changes.
+Human gaze has a strong correlation with eye appearance.
+Even a minor perturbation in gaze direction can result in noticeable changes in eye appearance.
+For instance, when the eyeball rotates, the position of the iris and the shape of the eyelid undergo alterations, leading to corresponding changes in gaze direction.
+This relationship between gaze and eye appearance enables the gaze estimation based on the visual feature of eyes.
+Conventional methods typically estimate gaze using high-dimensional raw image features~\cite{Tan_2002_WACV,Xu_1998_BMVC}.
+These features are obtained by raster scanning all the pixels in eye images, resulting in a representation that contains a significant amount of redundancy.
+Moreover, these features are highly sensitive to environmental changes, which can pose challenges in achieving accurate gaze estimation.